 Convenience products, or 'value-added' products as they are known in the industry, are foods which have been processed, usually to include more than one item.
 Frozen mixed vegetables are a conveninence product, as is prepared pesto and pasta sauces.
 By keeping a store of these items in your pantry, fridge, and freezer, and collecting recipes that use them, you can dramatically reduce the time you spend in the kitchen.
 My recipe for Red and White Tortellini uses pasta sauce, frozen tortellini, and frozen meatballs.

 It's essential to read completely through the recipe you have chosen before you begin.
 Try to literally see yourself going through each step to make sure you understand the process and that you have all of the food, utensils, and equipment you need on hand.
 And look through How to Read a Recipe before you begin.
 Make sure you know what kitchen and cooking terms mean by looking at my Glossary.

 Recipes that use fewer ingredients are automatically going to be faster to make.
 You can vary these recipes by adding more ingredients if you'd like, depending on what you have on hand, what your family likes, and what looks good in the market.
 The recipe for Baked Fried Chicken only uses four ingredients.

 Learn five or ten recipes really well, so you can make them easily without thinking.
 Then add a new recipe to this collection every month or so.
 Before you know it you'll have a collection of meals you can turn to when the 5:00 rush hits.
+It's a good idea to memorize four or five of those recipes so you don't even have to look them up before you begin.
+For instance, I have the recipe for Tortellini and Peas memorized.
 And be sure to keep the ingredients for those recipes on hand.